 Getting water rights in California is very difficult.
 Even if you have water on your land, you may not have riparian rights because the land and water rights can be separated.
 Aside from buying land with riparian rights, your only way to get a water right is to get a permit from the State Water Board.

 Laws about Using Surface Water in California

 If you have riparian rights to water on or touching your land, you can use the water on your land.
 It must be put to beneficial use.
 All riparian owners have the same rights in the case of streams: upstream users cannot deprive downstream users of their water.
 In cases of drought, certain domestic uses such as drinking and bathing have priority over other uses.

 Diverting Surface Water

-If you have riparian water rights, you are legally allowed to divert it onto your property.
+If you have riparian water rights, you can legally divert it onto your property.
 However, it must drain back into the same source where it was taken.
 You cannot divert the water into a storage area like a reservoir or pond.
 You’ll need a permit if you want to store diverted water.

 It is possible to get appropriative water rights from a stream or other water source.
 You’ll need to apply with the Water Board.
 The maximum amount of water you’ll be able to use is 4,500 gallons per day for immediate use or 10 acre-feet per year for storage.
 If the water source is already fully appropriated, you won’t be given a permit to use it at all.